telerik/winforms-docs/gridview/editors/data-validation.md

->note You can watch the movie[Validation with RadGridView for WinForms](http://tv.telerik.com/winforms/radgridview/validation-with-radgridview-winforms)regarding the usage of RadGridView built-in validation.
+>note You can watch the movie [Validation with RadGridView for WinForms](http://tv.telerik.com/watch/winforms/radgridview/validation-with-radgridview-winforms) regarding the usage of RadGridView built-in validation.
 >